A Heart Transplant Story About Organ Donation, Second Chances and Why It Matters

 For 17 years, I lived knowing my heart would eventually fail.

 I was diagnosed in 2005.
-At the time, life didn’t stop—it just changed.
+Life didn’t stop — it just changed.
 With the right treatment, I kept working, building and showing up.
 On the outside, things looked normal.

 But in the background, there was always a quiet reality: